blankoworld/makefly/doc/README.md

 Use this command:

-    ./makefly add
+    ./${PROJECTNAMELOWER} add

 and answer to all given questions.
-It will generate some files needed by Makefly.
+It will generate some files needed by ${PROJECTNAME}.

-Note that Makefly use the [markdown format](http://daringfireball.net/projects/markdown/ "Learn more about Markdown format") for its posts.
+Note that ${PROJECTNAME} use the [markdown format](http://daringfireball.net/projects/markdown/ "Learn more about Markdown format") for its posts.

-**Don't forget to edit the file that the './makefly add' command return.**
+**Don't forget to edit the file that the './${PROJECTNAMELOWER} add' command return.**

 ### Static files